hepix-virtualisation/vmcatcher/README.md

 So the script is executed every 6 hours shortly after fetch CRL.

-If a new `Virtual Machine Image`{.literal} is downloaded, or an old `Virtual Machine Image`{.literal} is expired the event will trigger "VMCATCHER\_CACHE\_EVENT" and the application vmcatcher\_eventHndlExpl will append the data to /tmp/foo
+If a new `Virtual Machine Image` is downloaded, or an old `Virtual Machine Image` is expired the event will trigger "VMCATCHER\_CACHE\_EVENT" and the application vmcatcher\_eventHndlExpl will append the data to /tmp/foo